moonrepo/build-wasm-plugin/README.md

 Packages to be built and published must have the following configuration in their `Cargo.toml`:

-- The `package.publish` setting should be omitted or set to `true`.
 - The `lib.crate-type` setting should be set to `cdylib`.

 ```toml